Principal Component Analysis (PCA)

 Eigenvector Sign Convention

 Eigenvectors have inherent sign ambiguity (if is an eigenvector, so is ).
 MIDAS resolves this by making the element with the largest absolute value positive for each component.
+Component scores are computed from the sign-adjusted eigenvectors, so the signs of the scores flip together with the loadings.

 Number of Components